NIHR Oxford Biomedical Research Centre

 The information on this page is to support researchers undertaking inclusive and diverse research.

-NIHR and Oxford Biomedical Research Centre are committed to including diverse communities in research to ensure that it benefits those who need it most and those whose voices are often not heard.
+The NIHR and NIHR Biomedical Research Centre: Oxford are committed to including diverse communities in research to ensure that it benefits those who need it most and those whose voices are often not heard.

 “We are committed to equality, diversity, and inclusion in everything we do.
 Diverse people and communities shape our research, and we strive to make opportunities to participate in research an integral part of everyone’s experience of health and social care services.”
 NIHR 2022